Newton’s Method for Polynomials

 Source: Wolfram Alpha

-Generalizing to Higher order Polynomials
+Generalizing to Higher Order Polynomials

 This method can be generalized to higher orders in a recursive fashion.
 For an $n$th order polynomial $p$ we can use the roots 2nd derivative $p’’$ (degree $n-2$) as starting guesses for the roots of $p$.
 To find the roots of $p’’$, you need the roots of $p’’’’$ and so on.
 Also, as part of the method, you need $p’$.
 Therefore, all derivatives of the polynomial are required.